matteranalytics/matter-analytics-webpage/README.md

 #### Markdown

-The content of the individual Project pages on your site comes from two sources:
+The content of the individual Project pages on your site comes from the Markdown files located in the `src/custom/projects/` folder.

-1. The `pages.portfolio.projects[]` array in the `src/custom/database.ts` file, and
-2. The Markdown files located in the `src/custom/projects` folder.

-For simplicity, we will refer to the array as the `projects[]` array and the folder as the `projects` folder.

 ##### Connection

-To establish a connection between the two, the `slug` field of each Project within the `projects[]` array and the filename of each Markdown file are used.
-In this way, the value of `projects[].slug` corresponds to `projects/{slug}.md`, and the content will be rendered on the page at the URL <https://example.com/portfolio/{slug}>.
+To establish a connection between the Markdown files and the `database.ts`, specifically the items in the `portfolio.projects[]` array, ensure that the filename of each Markdown file and the `slug` field of each item in the `portfolio.projects[]` array are identical.
+By doing this, the `projects/{slug}.md` Markdown file corresponds to a single item in the `portfolio.projects[]` array which has the same `slug` value, and the Markdown file will be rendered on the page at the URL <https://example.com/portfolio/{slug}>.

-You may notice that there are only two items in the `projects` folder, while there are more items in the `projects[]` array.
-When rendering a Project page, the site utilizes the data found in the `projects[]` array.
-If there is an associated Markdown file, the content from that file will also be rendered on the page.
+You may notice that there are only two items in the `projects/` folder, while there are more items in the `portfolio.projects[]` array.
+When rendering a Project page with a specific `slug`, the site first looks for a Markdown file to be rendered from `projects/{slug}.md`.
+If it is missing, the site will render the corresponding item from the `portfolio.projects[]` array.

-On the contrary, if a Markdown file exists in the `projects` folder but there is no item in the `projects[]` array with a `slug` that matches the Markdown file's name, nothing will be rendered, and the Project will not be accessible to visitors.
+On the contrary, if a Markdown file exists with some `slug` but there is no corresponding item in the `portfolio.projects[]` array, then nothing will be rendered, and the Markdown file will not be accessible to visitors.

-A `_markdown_syntax.md` file is provided in the `projects` folder, containing the supported syntax for Markdown files in this repository.
-Avoid deleting this file; instead, delete or comment out the corresponding item in the `projects[]` array, so it will not appear on your site.
+The `projects/_markdown_syntax.md` contains the supported syntax for Markdown files in this repository.
+Avoid deleting this file; instead, delete or comment out the corresponding item in the `portfolio.projects[]` array, so it will not appear on your site.

 ##### Controlling the Markdown

-In the following, we will analyze the content of the `src/custom/projects/_markdown_syntax.md` file to demonstrate two special formatting options you can utilize in your Markdown files to achieve a visually more appealing outcome.
+In the following, we will analyze the content of the `projects/_markdown_syntax.md` file to demonstrate two special formatting options you can utilize in your Markdown files to achieve a visually more appealing outcome.

 - **Category and Client**

-  By placing the category and client information immediately after the Project `H1` heading within two **bold items**, they will be rendered distinctively from other bold texts:
+  To render values from `portfolio.projects[].category` and `portfolio.projects[].client` distinctively from other bold texts, place them immediately after the `# Title` within two **bold items**, like this:

   ```markdown
   # Markdown Syntax